 North Yorkshire and Cleveland Heritage Coast

 The North Yorkshire and Cleveland Heritage Coast is 36 miles long and stretches from Saltburn, just north of the National Park, down to Scalby Mills near Scarborough.
-It’s managed by the National Park Authority on behalf of the North Yorkshire and Cleveland Coastal Forum, which is a coastal partnership of several local authorities and relevant organisations that have an interest in and responsibility for coastal management.
+It’s managed by the National Park Authority, working with the North Yorkshire and Cleveland Coastal Forum, a coastal partnership of several local authorities and relevant organisations that have an interest in and responsibility for coastal management.

 The Heritage Coast is a fascinating area to explore and enjoy, but the coast can also be a hazardous place to visit if you don’t follow a few basic safety precautions.
 Download the Coastal Safety Code (pdf) and stay safe on the coast.